Gaining Muscle But Not Losing Fat? Here’s Why!

 But a calorie deficit can also reduce muscle.

-Change Your Routine to Boost Fat Burning
+Changing Your Routine to Boost Fat Burning

+So you know you need to eat more than your maintenance calories in order to encourage muscle growth.
 You also know that you need to consume fewer calories than your body's energy requirements in order to burn fat.
+While it may seem contradictory, these two goals can be achieved by adopting the right routine.

 Training

 You should be doing some sort of strength training three times per week.
+Here are some great exercises to get you started:

+Add in moderate-intensity cardio three times per week, for between 30 minutes and an hour.
 Choose something you enjoy, whether it’s cycling, running, or anything else that gets your heart pumping.

 Eating

 • Make sure you’re getting enough protein in your diet.
-Experts recommend between 1.2 and 1.5 grams per kilogram of bodyweight.
+Experts recommend between 1.2 and 1.5 grams per kilogram of body weight.

 • Avoid processed food.